microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ## Feature API availability

 These are the V2 specific APIs and whether we expect them to work as expected ✅  or not 🔴, or there are issues still to be fixed 🔶.
+If you require access to the related GitHib issues please email your GitHub username to [support@microbit.org](mailto:support@microbit.org?subject=Request%20for%20access%20to%20GitHub%2issues&body=Name%3A%0D%0A%0D%0AGitHub%20ID%3A).

 ### MakeCode APIs